John Grant (musician)

 John William Grant (born July 25, 1968) is an American singer, musician, and songwriter who holds both American and Icelandic citizenship.
 He first became known as the co-founder, lead singer, pianist, and primary songwriter for the alternative rock band the Czars.
 After releasing six albums from 1994 to 2006, the band split up and Grant retired for four years before starting a solo career.

-Grant's debut solo album Queen of Denmark (2010) was named the best album of the year by Mojo, and his second album Pale Green Ghosts (2013) was named the best album of the year by Rough Trade.
+Grant's debut solo album Queen of Denmark (2010) was named the best album of the year by Mojo.
+His second album Pale Green Ghosts (2013) was named the best album of the year by Rough Trade.
 His third album Grey Tickles, Black Pressure (2015) received widespread critical acclaim and peaked at No. 5 on the UK albums chart, while his fourth album Love Is Magic (2018) entered the top 20 in the UK.
-His fifth album Boy From Michigan (2021) also received acclaim.
-He also released the live album John Grant and the BBC Philharmonic Orchestra: Live in Concert (2014), in which he performed songs from his first two albums while accompanied by the BBC Philharmonic Orchestra.
+His fifth and sixth albums Boy from Michigan (2021) and The Art of the Lie (2024) also received acclaim.
+His other work includes the live album John Grant and the BBC Philharmonic Orchestra: Live in Concert (2014), on which he performed songs from his first two albums while accompanied by the BBC Philharmonic Orchestra.

-Grant is also known for his collaborations with varied musicians such as Hercules and Love Affair, Budgie, Elbow, Goldfrapp, GusGus, Elton John, Midlake, Kylie Minogue, Sinéad O'Connor, Tracey Thorn, and Robbie Williams.
+Grant is also known for his collaborations with varied musicians such as Budgie, CMAT, Elbow, Elton John, Goldfrapp, GusGus, Hercules and Love Affair, Kylie Minogue, Midlake, Robbie Williams, Sinéad O'Connor, Tracey Thorn, Linda Thompson and Big Special.
+Since 2018, he has been the lead vocalist of Creep Show, a side project he formed with the members of rock band Wrangler.

 Early life

 John William Grant was born in Buchanan, Michigan, on July 25, 1968, the son of a housewife mother (died 1995) and an engineer father.
-He has three siblings, and grew up in a conservative Methodist household which was at odds with his realization that he was gay.
+He has three siblings and grew up in a conservative Methodist household which was at odds with his realization that he was gay.
 When he was 12 years old, the family moved to Parker, Colorado.
-He was bullied both physically and emotionally in high school, and would later use snarky deadpan lyrics when singing about these experiences.
-He did not feel comfortable with his sexuality until his mid-20s, having been raised in an environment where he was taught that "those people were going to Hell".
+He was bullied both physically and emotionally in high school, and would later write snarky deadpan lyrics about these experiences.

+Grant did not feel comfortable with his sexuality until his mid-20s, having been raised in an environment where he was taught that "those people were going to Hell".
 He moved to Germany in 1988 to continue his study of languages, and began listening to artists such as Siouxsie and the Banshees, Ministry, Scritti Politti, Skinny Puppy, and the Cocteau Twins.
-Although he was pained for a long time by the fact that his mother told him he was a "disappointment" on her deathbed and then died soon after, he later came to terms with the experience and said it reminded him of something he would see in his favorite British dark comedy shows.
+Although he was pained for a long time by the fact that his mother called him a "disappointment" on her deathbed and then died soon after, he later came to terms with the experience and said it reminded him of something he would see in his favorite British dark comedy shows.